Tag: Kevan Jones

 Kevan Jones – 2016 Parliamentary Question to the Ministry of Defence

-To ask the Secretary of State for Defence, what assessment his Department has made of whether the Project Centurion configuration for the Typhoon will be completed by the end of 2018.
+To ask the Secretary of State for Defence, what estimate his Department has made of the number of jobs in each region and part of the UK that (a) have been and (b) will be created by the Successor submarine programme.

 Mr Philip Dunne